rashedmakkouk/redux-toolkit/README.md

 Commonly used Redux Store actions for processing payloads.

+**IMPORTANT**: No data types validations are made to any of the action types, arguments or payload.
+Make sure your data is correct and consistent to avoid thrown exceptions or unexpected outcome.

 ### `appendRecords` *(Array)*

 Appends Array payload to the end of an existing array.